collin/knead/Readme.md

 ### CHANGELOG

-* 0.2.0
+##### 0.2.0

-Added ability to use .live to delegate knead events.
+- Added ability to use .live to delegate knead events.
-Added knead.initialize.
+- Added knead.initialize.
 This is needed to start things up to allow for delegation on a document-wide scale.

-* 0.1.x
+##### 0.1.x

-0.1.x series released Before Changelog instituted.
+- Released before institution of changelog.